Optimism Stabilizes Thompson Sampling for Adaptive Inference: Introduction

 \section{Introduction}

-Multi-armed bandits \citep{thompson1933likelihood, robbins1952some,lai1985asymptotically} provide a canonical model for sequential decision-making under uncertainty.
-At each round, a learner selects an arm and observes a noisy reward, with the goal of balancing exploration and exploitation.
-Among many bandit algorithms, Thompson sampling \citep[TS;][]{thompson1933likelihood} or posterior sampling is particularly popular due to its simplicity, strong empirical performance, and Bayesian interpretation.
-Most of the theoretical literature on TS focuses on regret minimization and frequentist optimality.
-However, in many applications---for example, adaptive experimentation and online A/B testing---one also wants \emph{statistical inference} for the unknown arm means, such as confidence intervals or hypothesis tests constructed from adaptively collected data.

-A central difficulty is that bandit data are collected adaptively: the arm selected at current time depends on the past, and thus the observations are neither independent of the sampling rule nor identically distributed across time.
-Consequently, classical asymptotic normality for fixed designs does not directly apply.
-A useful sufficient condition for asymptotic inference in this setting is \emph{stability}, introduced by \citet{lai1982least}, which requires that each arm's sample size concentrates around a deterministic sequence.
+Adaptive experiments increasingly use bandit algorithms not only to allocate treatments efficiently, but also to support post-experiment inference about unknown arm means, which underlie treatment-effect comparisons in online experiments \citep{zhang2020inference,hadad2021confidence,bibaut2025demystifying}.
+After the experiment, practitioners often compare arms, report confidence intervals, or decide whether a treatment should be deployed.
+This inferential goal is delicate: the same reward fluctuations that guide future allocation decisions also enter the final estimators and their normalizations.
+Consequently, classical fixed-design arguments for confidence intervals and hypothesis tests need not apply under adaptive data collection.
+Multi-armed bandits~\citep{thompson1933likelihood,robbins1952some,lai1985asymptotically} provide a canonical model for this tension between sequential decision-making and statistical inference.

+The distinction between regret and inference is fundamental.
+Regret evaluates the reward loss incurred by the chosen arms.
+By contrast, Wald inference depends on the realized arm-specific sample sizes, which are part of the inferential design because they determine the normalization of the sample means.
+This issue is especially pronounced when the optimal arm is not unique, the limiting case in which regret is indifferent among several arms but inference is not.
+Stability, introduced by~\citet{lai1982least}, is the property that turns an adaptively generated data set into an asymptotically regular design: although the allocations are random, each arm's realized pull count concentrates around a deterministic benchmark.
 When stability holds, the random sample size can be replaced by a deterministic scale, enabling asymptotic normality of studentized sample means and valid Wald-type confidence intervals.
-Based on this stability condition, recent work \citep{fan2022typical,khamaru2024inference,han2024ucb} has shown that UCB-based algorithms \citep{lai1985asymptotically,lai1987adaptive,auer2002finite} satisfy stability, thereby supporting adaptive inference.
+Recent work has shown that several UCB-type algorithms satisfy this stability condition \citep{fan2022typical,khamaru2024inference,han2024ucb}.

-However, for vanilla TS, stability is not automatic \citep{kalvit2021closer,halder2025stable}.
-In particular, recent work \citet{halder2025stable} shows that vanilla TS can be unstable from an inferential viewpoint, especially in regimes where the optimal arm is not unique, leading to nonstandard asymptotics and potentially invalid confidence intervals.
-To address this issue, \citet{halder2025stable} introduced Stable Thompson Sampling, which inflates the posterior sampling variance and proved stability guarantees in the two-armed bandit.
-Extending these guarantees to general $K$-armed bandits is substantially more challenging, and \citet{halder2025stable} leave this as a major open problem.
-More broadly, we want to answer the question: